 Remembering Litvaks, Inc., (“RLI”) is a 501(c)(3) entity that undertakes projects dedicated to remembering the Jewish communities that existed in Lithuania, including educational programs dedicated to researching and teaching the history of Jewish life in Lithuania and improving the physical condition of Jewish gravesites and other locations of historical significance to Lithuanian Jewry – “Litvaks.”
-(Litvaks are Jews who lived in the core territory of the Grand Duchy of Lithuania (Litva).
-Today, that area largely in Belarus and portions of Lithuania.)
+The term “Litvaks” refers to the Jews who lived in the core territory of the Grand Duchy of Lithuania (Litva).
+Today, that area is largely in Belarus and the central and eastern parts of Lithuania.

 The group was first established in 2008 by descendants of Jews from the Rakisik / Rokiškis region who sought to improve the condition of the old Jewish cemetery that is situated on the border of Rokiškis and Serapiniškis.
-Funds raised by RKI’s subsidiary, Remembering Rakisik Area Jewry, LLC, (“RRAJ”), were used to get legal protection for the cemetery’s boundaries; design, manufacture, and install a distinctive gate and fence along the cemetery’s eastern boundary; plant appropriate shrubbery along the remainder of the cemetery’s boundary; design, commission, and install a memorial stone outside of the gate; and take other actions to improve the condition of the cemetery.
+Funds raised by RLI’s subsidiary, Remembering Rakisik Area Jewry, LLC, (“RRAJ”), were used to get legal protection for the cemetery’s boundaries; design, manufacture, and install a distinctive gate and fence along the cemetery’s eastern boundary; plant appropriate shrubbery along the remainder of the cemetery’s boundary; design, commission, and install a memorial stone outside of the gate; and take other actions to improve the condition of the cemetery.

 As it became more apparent that the people in the Rokiškis area had little knowledge of the Jewish communities that once flourished there, it was decided that the group should consider other activities to preserve the memory of those communities and their role in local life.
-To help finance such projects, it was decided to establish a Virginia non-stock corporation that could qualify to receive contributions that would be tax-deductible for U.S. taxpayers.
+To help finance such projects, a Virginia non-stock corporation was established for the purpose of receiving contributions that would be tax-deductible for U.S. taxpayers.
 That entity, RLI, was created in 2012 and the U.S. Internal Revenue Service subsequently determined that the corporation qualified as a tax-exempt entity.
-RLI and its subsidiary RRAJ are duly registered with and regulated by the Virginia Office of Charitable and Regulatory Programs and is the corporate parent of RRAJ.
+RLI and its subsidiary RRAJ are duly registered with and regulated by the Virginia Office of Charitable and Regulatory Programs.